 Some counties may have a waiting list for this program.
 Counties get a set amount of money to use each year.
 It is provided on a first come-first served basis until funds are allocated fully.
 Additional applicants are put on a waiting list.
 If more funds become available, the county will contact you.

 The program helps families pay for child care for:

 Children 14 or younger who have special needs.

 To qualify, families applying for Basic Sliding Fee must have gross annual income that is at or below the entrance level.
-Families then remain eligible for Basic Sliding Fee if their income is at or below the exit limit.
+Once a family is determined eligible, their gross annual income must be at or below the 85 percent exit level for their household size during their 12 month eligibility period.
+At redetermination, a family’s gross annual income cannot exceed the 67 percent exit level.
 A family's gross income can be reduced by allowing for certain verified deductions, such as child support paid out and medical and dental premiums.
-These amounts are effective October 10, 2016.
+These amounts are effective October 9, 2017.